2019 Library Awards

 - The applicant must be prepared to promote its TD Summer Reading Club program and share its success strategies through workshops and/or on the program website.

-Please note: The winners from any given year will not be eligible for prizes in the following year.
+Please note: The winners from any given year will not be eligible for prizes for two years following their win.

 Participating libraries may submit one application either in English or French.